ferdiebergado/goexpress/README.md

 ## Custom 404 Error Handler

-By default, go-express returns a 404 status code and plain status text when an unregistered route is requested.
+By default, goexpress returns a 404 status code and plain status text when an unregistered route is requested.
 To customize this behavior, pass an http handler function to the NotFound method of the router.

 Example: